nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/indexing-and-query/nxql.md

 Without a proper mapping the following NXQL operators will not work by default:

-*   Full-text search: `ecm:fulltext.my:field = 'foo'`&nbsp;works only if there is a multi field `my:field.fulltext` defined in the mapping.
+*   Full-text search: `ecm:fulltext.my:field = 'foo'` works only if there is a multi field `my:field.fulltext` defined in the mapping.
 *   `ILIKE`: `my:field ILIKE 'Foo'` works only if there is a multi field `my:field.lowercase` defined in the mapping.
-*   ``STARTSWITH:&nbsp;` my:field STARTSWITH` '/foo/bar': works only if there is a multi field `my:field.children` defined with proper analyzer.
+*   ``STARTSWITH: ` my:field STARTSWITH` '/foo/bar': works only if there is a multi field `my:field.children` defined with proper analyzer.
 Note that `ecm:path.children` is already defined in the default mapping..

 Visit the [mapping documentation]({{page page='configuring-the-elasticsearch-mapping'}}) for more information.